bintray/gradle-bintray-plugin/README.md

 # Maven Central Sync
 The plugin allows using Bintray's interface with Maven Central.
 You can have the artifacts of a Version sent to Maven Central, by adding the adding the *mavenCentralSync* closure inside the *version* closure, as shown in the below *Plugin DSL* section.
 In order for this functionality to be enabled, you first must verify the following:
-* The Version belongs to a Repository whose type is Maven and that it belongs to a Package that is [included in JCenter](https://bintray.com/docs/usermanual/uploads/uploads_includingyourpackagesinacentralrepository.html).
+* The Version belongs to a Repository whose type is Maven and the Version belongs to a Package that is [included in JCenter](https://bintray.com/docs/usermanual/uploads/uploads_includingyourpackagesinacentralrepository.html).
 * Your package must comply with the requirement of Maven Central (click [here](http://central.sonatype.org/pages/requirements.html) for more information).

 # Plugin DSL